The

 After Chicago incorporated Holstein in 1863, the neighborhood underwent another growth spurt.
 As this new neighborhood housed a sizable number of goats, usually kept by Poles, Holstein rebranded itself as Bucktown.

 As the goat craze faded, new immigrant communities established themselves in Bucktown.
-Besides Poles, many German, Latino, Scandinavian, Jewish and African-Americans also call this neighborhood home.
+Besides Poles, many German, Latino, Scandinavian, Jewish and African American people also call this neighborhood home.

 You’re unlikely to meet a goat in Bucktown nowadays, but the mosaic of interwoven cultures more than compensates for the disappearance of Bucktown’s cloven-hoofed namesake.